12- Basic endgames

 Knight and bishop ending:

 The knight and bishop checkmate is generally considered the most difficult one to master.
 Although those two pieces can force a checkmate, the king must first be pushed into a corner of the same color the bishop is on and doing so may require several extra moves.
 In Chess 99, all four corners are dark and should the bishop be on light squares, it would not be possible to checkmate without first moving the bishop to the dark squares.
 But there is really no need to do so since it is still possible to force a simple mate.
-And even though it will still require some effort and application, it is nowhere as demanding as checkmate.
+And even though it will require some effort and application, it is nowhere as demanding as checkmate.

-The two-knight ending is never discussed in standard chess since they cannot force a checkmate.
+The two-knight ending is never discussed in standard chess since two knights cannot force a checkmate.
 But they can force a simple mate.
 Chess 99 players would do well to study how two knights – with the support of their king – can force the opponent’s king against the edge of the board and then proceed to mate him.

 Single rook ending: